 For the most part, colleges in the United States operate independently and autonomously, so the quality and rigor of programs can vary greatly.
-Accreditation means that a school has undergone an extensive peer review process.
+Regionally accredited online colleges and universities mean that a school has undergone an extensive peer review process.
 This “seal of approval,” assures you that the university meets a set of expectations that help to ensure quality and effectiveness.

 Historically, regional accreditation agencies started as leagues of traditional colleges and universities in a specific area.
-There are six regional accreditation agencies in the United States, which judge the quality of a college or university’s programs and how the school stacks up against others in the same region.
+Here are the regional accreditation agencies in the United States, which judge the quality of a college or university’s programs and how the school stacks up against others in the same region.

 Regional accreditation is considered the “gold standard” of accreditation.
 It is the highest form of institutional accreditation a college or university can obtain.

 Most traditional academic programs and nonprofit, brick-and-mortar schools such as private liberal arts universities are regionally accredited.
 That’s because these schools have well-established reputations in higher education, grounded in a strong academic tradition.

 What does regional accreditation mean for online degree programs?

 Regionally accredited, nonprofit schools have a long tradition of integrity and commitment to student needs and outcomes.
 Schools offering online degree programs that are regionally accredited, such as Saint Leo University, are subject to the same review process as brick-and-mortar schools and must meet the same standards.¹